andrsem/dev_notebook/docs/dart_and_flutter/lifecycle.md

     - in `didUpdateWidget` unsubscribe from the old object and subscribe to the new one if the updated widget configuration requires replacing the object
     - in `dispose` unsubscribe from the object

 7. `setState()` is used to notify the framework that data has changed, and the widget at this BuildContext should be rebuilt.
-It is an error to call this method after the framework calls `dispose()`
+It is an error to call this method after the framework calls `dispose()`.
+Calling `setState` marks this widget as dirty and schedules it to be rebuilt the next time your app needs to update the screen.
+If you forget to call `setState` when modifying the internal state of a widget, the framework won’t know your widget is dirty and might not call the widget’s `build()` function, which means the user interface might not update to reflect the changed state.
 8. `deactivate()` is called when the state is removed from the tree, but it might be reinserted before the current frame change is finished.
 9. `dispose()` is called when the the object and its State needs to be removed permanently and will never build again.
 Is a good idea to unsubscribe and cancel animations, streams, etc. here
 10. `mounted is false` after the framework calls `dispose()` the State object becomes  `!mounted`.
 After that, the framework will never ask the State object to build again.
 It is an error to call `setState()` when `!mounted`